 - Good footwear is the first thing we usually recommend, as it is a physical activity and it’s likely you will be running around in the woods.
 Most players favour the military-style boots with good ankle support.

 - Another safety item is a whistle, although we do have some spare.
 This is in case you get lost or injured on the site and need to get the attention of other players.

-- Water to stay hydrated (it can get hot out there), and optionally, food for lunch.
-The site does provide a cooked lunch for £5, so you might want to have that instead.
+- Water to stay hydrated (it can get hot out there), and food for lunch.
 High energy snacks aren’t a bad idea either.

-- Any props or phys-reps (‘physical representations) that you feel would be appropriate for your character.
+- Any props or phys-reps (‘physical representations') that you feel would be appropriate for your character.
+Engineers may have a toy spanner, for instance (plastic 'safe' items only, please).
 Not essential, but it does add to the gameplay.